LazyGorillaLabs/reposcan/README.md

 At this stage, RepoScan is an MVP (Minimum Viable Product): a basic but functional tool that lays the groundwork for more advanced features.

-## Architecture & Code Structure

-The project is structured to allow easy expansion and modularity.
-Key directories and their purposes:

-- **`src/main.py`**: The entry point for the application’s CLI usage.
-It orchestrates cloning/fetching the repository, scanning files, and generating reports.
-- **`src/utils/`**:
-  - `repo_handler.py`: Handles cloning, verifying local paths, and gathering target files for scanning.
-  - `report_generator.py`: Formats and produces the final Markdown report.
-  - `config.py`: Stores global configuration variables (e.g., file extensions to scan).
-  - `logger.py`: Sets up the logging environment.
-- **`src/patterns/`**: Holds the regex-based suspicious patterns, separated by language in future expansions.
-Currently includes `common_patterns.py` for patterns shared across Python/JS.
-- **`src/scanners/`**:
-  - `pattern_scanner.py`: The initial scanner that matches suspicious patterns in files.
-  - Future scanners will be added here, such as `ast_scanner.py` for AST-based analysis or `dependency_checker.py`.
-- **`src/llm/`**:
-  Reserved for future integration of Large Language Models (LLMs) to interpret code and produce advanced summaries.
-- **`tests/`**:
-  Placeholder directory for unit tests to ensure code quality and maintainability.

-This modular structure allows developers and the community to add new features, patterns, and scanning strategies without disrupting the existing codebase.

 ## Usage